justinkim2015/social-media-clone/README.md

 ## Summary
 ###### Live: https://rails-book.onrender.com/users/
+###### Note: Due to being hosted on the Render free plan, site may take a little while to start up at first

 This project was written by Justin Kim in October of 2022 as part of theOdinProject curriculum. (https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project).